MatheusPerillo/MatheusPerillo/README.md

 ### Hi!
 I'm Matheus Perillo and I love to develop softwares

-- 🔭 I'm a junior fullstack developer
+- 🔭 I'm a fullstack developer
-- 🌱 Studing ReactJS, NodeJS, Typescript and Python
+- 🌱 Studing and practicing with ReactJS, NodeJS, Typescript and Python

 ##